YAC: Bridging Natural Language and Interactive Visual Exploration with Generative AI for Biomedical Data Discovery

-\section{Introduction}
+\firstsection{Introduction}

 Biomedical data discovery is the process by which researchers identify relevant datasets for their scientific inquiry.
-A common target of this search is biomedical data repositories, which are collections of datasets derived from biological or clinical samples.
-Researchers typically do not want to analyze all of the datasets, but instead want to identify a smaller subset of these datasets for scientific inquiry.
+This process can involve searching for experimental results from publications and merging data across those sources.
+These efforts are time-consuming and require deep expertise to combine datasets appropriately.
+Thus, biomedical data repositories have been created to perform some of the data-standardization work up front.
+Such data repositories can make it easier for researchers to find collections of datasets that meet certain criteria.
+However, even with standardized collections of datasets, finding an appropriate subset can still be challenging.
+In this paper, we address \textbf{biomedical data discovery} --- the challenge of finding the relevant subset of data within a biomedical data repository.

 This process can involve filtering based on metadata attributes of each dataset.
-Common attributes include the technologies and tools used to derive and process the data from the biological sample, the source organ of the sample, and information about the organism or donor, including demographic, clincial, and genetic information.
+Common attributes include the technologies and tools used to derive and process the data from the biological sample, the source organ of the sample, and information about the organism or donor, including demographic, clinical, and genetic information.
 Considerable effort has been devoted to building, deploying, and maintaining sophisticated interfaces for navigating biomedical data portals \cite{snyder_human_2019, dekker_4d_2017, roy_elucidating_2023}.
 However, it is challenging to design an interface that meets the needs of all users who want to consume the data, which can include data scientists, clinicians, and even patients.
 Even after designers and developers have done their due diligence in identifying user needs, they often find additional requests for specific combinations of visualizations or interactions between them.

 One approach in developing and maintaining software is to satisfy the most common use cases very well and not worry about the few edge cases that are not possible with the software.
 This approach aligns well with van Wijk's proposed model for the value of visualization~\cite{vanwijk_value_2005}, where more users interacting with visualizations for long periods of time is more valuable.
 However, in the setting of biomedical research, a key finding that could lead to a cure for cancer may lie in one of these edge cases.
-Finding a way to support the wide diversity of edge cases is critically important and cannot simply be ignored.
+Finding a way to support the wide diversity of edge cases is critically important and cannot be ignored.

 This problem touches on a fundamental challenge in designing user interfaces --- there is a tension between the complexity of the interface and its ease of use.
 In other words, adding additional features would increase the number of use cases that can technically be accomplished, but also typically increases the difficulty of utilizing those features, sometimes prohibitively so.
 What we need is an interface that more flexibly adapts to the users' needs without increasing the burden of interacting with those features.